sarthaktexas/notes/pages/europeanhistory/chapter20.md

 import ReactPlayer from "react-player"

-# The Industrial Revolution and it's Impact on European Society
+# The Industrial Revolution and its Impact on European Society

 <ReactPlayer url="https://youtube.com/?v=zjK7PWmRRyg" />